 The MMA continues to invest in initiatives that drive sales to businesses that buy from the market.
-In 2018 to support the fresh produce industry, the MMA along with other central markets and chambers developed the A better choice! program.
+In 2018 to support the fresh produce industry, the MMA along with other central markets and chambers, developed the A better choice! program.
 A better choice! is a national consumer marketing program to influence consumer behaviour to shop at the local greengrocer.
-In 2021, The MMA was involved in the development and launch of an updated three-year National Strategic Plan.
-The aim was to develop a unified national identity for independent retailers, take lessons from the previous three years to learn and grow, create cost efficiencies in marketing and drive more volume of product moving through the central markets.
-The A better choice! ran several successful campaigns, including Veg-in this Winter, Spring Fresh and the Shop and Win campaign.
-A key achievement of the program has been winning the 2021 Produce Marketer of the Year award through Produce Marketing Australia.
-The award, known as Australia's premier marketing award for the fruit and vegetable industry was presented to the A better choice! team for the results and level of consumer engagement in the Shop & Win campaign.
+A better choice! ran several successful campaigns, including the Youth Sports Initiative and the Shop and Win campaign.
+Whilst Victoria has the greatest number of member stores than any other state (over 170) a key challenge has been member engagement, having member retailers as active participants in the program.
+To improve outcomes of the program in Victoria, a new resource was hired last year to specifically drive equitable engagement of member retailers which is funded through the A better choice! fee on access cards.
 With nearly 200,000 customers engaging with the brand on social media across Australia over the past year, the program is going from strength to strength.